Asylum2032/foresightinteractive/pages/factors/factor_land_use.md

 # D (Innovator)
 Technology reduces resource scarcity and helps safeguard ethno-minorities
 * Less dependency on land, so less conflict on disputed land
-* Technology monitoring oppression in various countries and mechanism allowing certain individuals to seek international protection if they are oppressed and vulnerable.
+* Technology monitoring oppression in various countries and mechanism allowing certain individuals to seek international protection if they are oppressed and vulnerable